-A peace officer may take or authorize a minor to be taken into 30 custody and immediately delivered to an appropriate triage facility, 31 crisis stabilization unit, evaluation and treatment facility, secure 32 detoxification facility, approved substance use disorder treatment 33 program, or the emergency department of a local hospital when he or 34 she has reasonable cause to believe that such minor is suffering from 35 36 a behavioral health disorder and presents an imminent likelihood of 37 serious harm or is gravely disabled.
-Until July 1, 2026, a peace

-- 1 officer's delivery of a minor to a secure detoxification facility or - 2 approved substance use disorder treatment program is subject to the - 3 availability of a secure detoxification facility or approved - 4 substance use disorder treatment program with adequate space for the - 5 minor.
+A peace officer may take or authorize a minor to be taken into custody and immediately delivered to an appropriate triage facility, crisis stabilization unit, evaluation and treatment facility, secure withdrawal management and stabilization facility, approved substance use disorder treatment program, or the emergency department of a local hospital when he or she has reasonable cause to believe that such minor is suffering from a behavioral health disorder and presents an imminent likelihood of serious harm or is gravely disabled.
+Until July 1, 2026, a peace officer's delivery of a minor to a secure withdrawal management and stabilization facility or approved substance use disorder treatment program is subject to the availability of a secure withdrawal management and stabilization facility or approved substance use disorder treatment program with adequate space for the minor.